Bischoff/wozmania/README.md

 ```
 the breakpoint can then be changed at any time later.

+### check

 `check` verifies the value of the registers at each executed 6502 instruction.

-There is another line that is interesting to uncomment:
+### print_nibble

+`print_nibble` displays the track number, position of disk head, and the last nibble read.

+### memory alignment

+This directive aligns the 6502 memory to a 64k boundary:
 ```
         //.align        16
 memory:
 ```

-It aligns the 6502 memory to a 64k boundary.
-The address in ARM register `w25`
+If you uncomment it, the address in ARM register `x25` can be combined with a
-can then be combined with a 6502 address with a simple OR to provide the real
+6502 address with a simple OR to provide the corresponding real address.
-address of that memory.

 ## Copyright and License